KG-NINJA/openai-to-z-fuwa/README.md

 **Input coordinates, and this pipeline auto-generates a Markdown report on Amazonian ruin likelihood—combining NDVI anomaly analysis, soil, hydrology, and toponymic local-legend AI.
 Results include maps, GeoJSONs, and poetic context.**

+## 🚀 Technical Highlights

+- Universal pipeline: plug in any region, any legend, any data source
+- All logic open and auditable, CI-tested, and easily extended by the community
+- MCP/GitHub/Cloud-agnostic: ready for next-gen AI workflows ...

 # 🗺️ OpenAI to Z: AI-Driven Exploration of Hidden Amazonian Ruins

 🐾 **Two Fuwas resonate:**